Virginia's 39th House District

 I support in-state tuition for Virginia high school graduates whose the parents or they themselves have paid Virginia state and local taxes for at least 3 years and have applied for legal residency.
 These provisions are used in other states and parallel Virginia's requirements, which were defined by a study I chaired in the 1980's, on whether any student must pay out-of-state tuition.

 I believe these actions will benefit us all as we constructively engage the incredible determination of law-abiding residents to build a new life for their families.

 Instead, what I saw going door to door in 2005 led me to work closely with then-Supervisor Dana Kauffman who initiated the Fairfax County Strike Force to enforce zoning violations.
-In 2007, I got HB 466 passed to allow the County Attorney to not have to start legal action over if the property is sold but the illegal use continues.
+In 2007, I got legislation passed to allow the County Attorney to not have to start legal action over if the property is sold but the illegal use continues.

 Blighted properties It was a long time in coming for Ravensworth, but action was finally taken to fix up the abandoned house they'd lived with for over a decade and put it back on the market.
 Fairfax County has since used the procedure I got passed in many instances where a house has been condemned for human habitation to repair the property and recover the costs when the property is sold.